-Enables -O3 -Mfprelaxed -Mstack_arrays.
-Note -Mstack_array is disabled when -Ofast is used with -stdpar.
+-Mstack_array is disabled when both command line options -Ofast and - stdpar are enabled.

 Level four performs all level-one, level-two, and level-three optimizations and enables hoisting of guarded invariant floating point expressions.

 The following table shows the interaction between the -O option, -g option, -Mvect, and -Mconcur options.